thekayshawn/thekayshawn.github.io/src/content/project/chearful.md

 ---
-title: "😇 Chearful - Company Portfolio Draft"
+title: "😇 Chearful's Portfolio Draft"
 snippet: "Chearful was a med-tech startup in Dubai, UAE.
 The website was to showcase their services."
 isDraft: false
 image: {